 164. The statutory defence provided for by s.
-225.22 and 225.23 of the QSA regarding forward-looking information in a document does not apply to any misrepresentations alleged herein since these misrepresentations related to then-existing facts and conditions and/or because they had no reasonable basis when made;
+225.22 and 225.23 of the QSA regarding forward-looking information in a document does not apply to any misrepresentations alleged herein since these misrepresentations related to then-existing facts and conditions;